STPORTFOLIO

 Most design systems die at 20 components.
 Here's the architecture that keeps them alive at 200.

-DESIGN SYSTEMSFIGMATOKENSREACT
+DESIGN SYSTEMSFIGMATOKENSSCALABILITY

 A design system is only as good as its adoption.
 Most teams build one, use it for six months, and then quietly abandon it when it becomes too rigid to evolve with the product.